2020PB/police-brutality/reports/Oregon.md

 ### First round of tear gas fired by federal officers | July 27th

-Just after midnight on July 27th, federal officers fire tear gas at protesters, using impact munitions to deter protesters who attempt to throw tear gas canisters back.
+Just after midnight on July 27th, federal officers fire tear gas at protesters, using impact munitions to deter protesters who attempt to throw tear gas canisters back over the courthouse fence.
 Fireworks were shot off shortly beforehand, which may have been the impetus for exchange.

 tags: less-lethal, projectile, protester, shoot, tear-gas

 id: or-portland-175

-geolocation:
+geolocation: 45.5159923,-122.6767309

 **Links**